4 Best Ways to Remove Odors From an Area Rug

 Panic usually sets in at this moment, but don't be afraid!
 Odd smells are a fairly common problem with rugs of all different fibers and constructions, and can usually be resolved by following a few simple steps.

-Please remember, if your area rug continues to have problems with odor, especially if it's an aging or antique piece, take it to your local oriental rug cleaner for a diagnosis and thorough, professional cleaning.
+Please remember, if your area rug continues to have problems with odor, especially if it's an aging or antique piece, take it to your local oriental rug cleaner for diagnosis and thorough, professional cleaning.
 Always avoid using harsh chemicals on your rug and test any cleaning solutions in an inconspicuous area of your rug first.

 Those disclaimers aside, we want to give you effective and minimally invasive remedies for removing funky area rug odors!